CollectionBuilder/cb-docs/docs/metadata/formatting.md

 1. Highlight the first row of your CSV (the row containing field names)
 2. Click the 'Command Palette' option in the View menu
-3. Start typing 'Transform to lowercase'--the option will appear!"
+3. Start typing 'Transform to lowercase'--the option will appear!
 </div>